chloeloveland/obsidian-backup/Computer Science/1033 Data Science/SQL.md

 > If `SELECT` uses an aggregate operation, then it must use *only* aggregate operations, unless the query contains a `GROUP BY` clause, MySQL would return an arbitrary answer.

 ## *Group by* and *Having*
+- `GROUP BY` groups rows that have the same values into summary rows.
+- `HAVING` is similar to the `WHERE` clause but is compatible with aggregate statements.